bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ### The Relay

-In order to send messages from the app, in the cloud, to on-north-pole Santa Claus needs a relay to forward these messages, or requests as they will appear to the user:
+In order to send messages from the cloud app to on-north-pole Santa Claus needs a relay to forward these messages, or requests as they will appear to the user:

 ```jsonc
 resource "azurerm_relay_namespace" "sb_northpole" {